 The ITS department covers the costs for repairs to College computers and related equipment.
 This budget includes money for parts to replace out of warranty equipment.
 Equipment purchased with technology refresh money will include a warranty long enough to cover the useful life of the computer, so that the cost of parts is covered by the manufacturer.

-Specialized repairs, such as printers, are outsourced to vendors and paid for by the ITS department.
+Specialized repairs, such as printers, are outsourced to vendors and paid for by the Division or ITS department depending on the use and the original funding of the device.